Frequently Asked Questions

-If an applicant has been granted consent to work in the insurance industry by any state, do other states have to honor the consent?
+If an applicant has been granted consent to work in the insurance industry by any other state, does California have to honor the consent?
 Any prohibited person who wishes to engage in the business of insurance in California must apply for 1033 written consent in California, regardless of whether or not they have received 1033 written consent in another state.
 We will consider the other states decision to grant or deny 1033 consent in our decision.

 - Any subsequent misdemeanor or felony charge involving dishonesty, breach of trust or a violation of Title 18 U.S.C., § 1033.

 - Failure to notify the CDI of any misdemeanor or felony charge involving dishonesty, breach of trust or violation of Title 18 U.S.C., § 1033 against a Prohibited Person.